1/66

 Osmoregulation

-controls water levels in the body to bring volumes back to balance as poor control can damage cells
+controls water levels in the body to bring volumes back to balance, as poor control can damage cells

 Function of the kidneys

-removing waste from body through urination (excretion)
+removing waste from body through urination and controlling water balance by osmoregulation

 How water is gained

-product of respiration
+drinking, eating or product of respiration

 How water is lost

-evaporation of sweat by skin
+evaporation in breathing, sweat by skin or production of urine

 Filtration